stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

     By default, we don't require email verification for new accounts, but we highly recommend you use this workflow.
 See the :ref:`email_verification` section for details.

-There are many more features than login and registration.
-Continue to the next section to learn more!
+There are many more features beyond basic login and registration.
+You can jump to any of the features using the sidebar menu on the left, or continue to the next section to learn how to configure the library.

 .. _Admin Console: https://api.stormpath.com/login